 Information Literacy I is an 80-minute session required as part of the ENGL 111-English Composition I curriculum.The session is taught by a librarian in the Library Classroom during one regular meeting time of each English Composition I section.
-The classroom faculty member is required to be present during the session and encouraged to work with the librarian to best prepare students for their research assignment.
+It is designed to help students accomplish information-seeking assignments for the class but also to learn information-seeking skills that are more broadly relevant to the student.
+The classroom faculty member is required to be present during the session.

 This session is a required component of the English Composition I curricula, as stated in the ENGL 111 Course Outline, section V.E.

-Revised 4/2014 MD
+Revised 7/2019 MD